January 6, 2003

 Nancy had been coming to My Place for over six years.
 She had become a familiar face, known to all the regulars, and many of them had become her friends.
 She didn’t often go into detail about her private life, but they all knew Peter had moved out.

 When rumors of Nancy and Peter’s separation eventually made their way up to Kingston, some of the townies there — including Marvin — wondered if Nancy would be returning to her hometown, to raise her two boys back on the farm, and be closer to her brother Jimmy.
-But as Nancy told her new friends at My Place, she was staying put; in May of 2004, Peter signed a quit-claim deed to transfer ownership of 36 Yogananda solely into Nancy’s name (the mortgage released from General Electric’s employee bank, over to People’s Bank), at $490,000.
+But as Nancy told her newer friends, at My Place, she had decided she was staying put; in May of 2004, Peter signed a quit-claim deed to transfer ownership of 36 Yogananda solely into Nancy’s name (the mortgage released from General Electric’s employee bank, over to People’s Bank), at $490,000.
 The home was Nancy’s, now, and her reason for staying seems to have been the same she had for agreeing to leave Kingston in the first place: she was still betting on Newtown School District as the best place for her boys to grow up.

 * * *